-2050C Technical Scenography I, 4 hrs.; Perina et al; 3 credit hrs.
+2060R Technical Scenography I, 6 hrs.; Perina et al, 3 credit hrs.
 Prerequisite: Theatre 1050.

 This class is concerned with the progressively more complex problems of the preparation of theatre production in lighting, sound, construction, photography, and properties.
 The theory behind the operation of these crafts, the advances in technology and their expense and adaptability, forms part of this class.
-Workshop preparation in light and sound, darkroom, properties, and construction will be integrated with crew responsibilities in department productions.
+Lecture periods are concerned with Stage Management.
+Technical Drawing, Theatre Organization and Administration as well as other related topics.
+Workshop preparation in light and sound, darkroom, properties, and construction is integrated with crew responsibilities in department productions.
+There are certain lab charges connected

-2100A or B Dramatic Structure, 2 hrs.; Merritt; 3 credit hrs.
-Prerequisite: First year writing
+\ 2100A or B Dramatic Structure, 2/3 hrs.; Merritt; 3 credit hrs.
+Prerequisite: First year